 How do you keep stray cats off your yard?

 There is no doubt that cats can wreak havoc on your garden and flowers.
-We all want to enjoy our beautiful garden without the worry of cats urinating or pooping on flower beds, or digging up our prized plant.
+We all want to enjoy our beautiful garden without the worry of cats urinating or pooping on flower beds, or digging up our prized plants.

 They can also pose a safety issue for children and pets.
 Here are 19 Tips to keep cats away from the yard: